bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 {% include figure.html filename="paper_mario_party_gameplay.png" description="Intense Paper Mario Party gameplay in progress." %}

-If anybody else gives this a shot, I'd love to hear how it worked and what tweaks or additions or house rules you made.

-I'd like this thing to be "open source," so if you have changes that make it more fun, or new Minigame ideas, we can incorporate them back into our game as well!
+I'd like this thing to be "open source," so if you have changes that make it more fun, or new Minigame ideas, I'd love to hear how it worked so we can incorporate them back into our game as well!

 Have fun!